micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [such a high premium].
 A reference to the great importance or value attached to something, often implying that it may have negative consequences or drawbacks.
 #### [Return to Q Index](#section1)

-## <a name="question22"></a>Q22:   Please give me an example including,"stand in strong contrast to", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to".{Story-style.  strange, politics}
+## <a name="question22"></a>Q22:   Please give me an example including,"stand in strong contrast to", "hover around", "be placed on" which means to emphasize, "such a high premium", "be motivated by desire to".%Story-style.  strange, politics%

 #### A22: